 You do the Dusi in it

 Well, Charles now knew he was deep behind the boerewors curtain!
 He patiently made me wiser and got me going and I got really excited the more I learned.
 I decided I just HAD TO do the Dusi.
 What could be more exciting than paddling your own canoe 120km over three days from Pietermaritzburg to the sparkling blue Indian Ocean at the Blue Lagoon in Durban?
 Charles made it sound like the best, most adventurous thing you could possibly think of.
 He showed me how to paddle and was so generous with his time.
 Both in paddling and with Harrismith’s first Boy Scouts troop, which he helped establish.

 I started running in the mornings with a gang of friends.
 Tuffy Joubert, Louis Wessels, who else?
 We called ourselves the mossies as we got up at sparrow’s fart.
-Then I would cycle about 2 miles to the park in the afternoons and paddle on the flat water of the mighty Vulgar River in Charles’ Limfjorden canoe, which he had kindly lent me/given to me.
+Then I would cycle about two miles to the park in the afternoons and paddle on the flat water of the mighty Vulgar River in Charles’ Limfjorden, or Limfy, canoe, which he had kindly lent me/given to me.
 It was the fittest I’ve ever been, before or since.

 Overnight I would leave it on the bank tethered to a weeping willow down there.
 One day around Christmas time with only a couple of weeks to go before Dusi I got there and it was missing.
-I searched high and low, but to no avail.
+I searched high and low, to no avail.
 So I missed doing the Dusi.
 Not that I had done anything but train for it – I hadn’t entered, didn’t know where to, didn’t belong to a club, didn’t have a lift to the race, no seconds, nothing!

-I continued the search after we got back from watching the Dusi and eventually found a bottle floating in the Kakspruit, a little tributary that flows down from Platberg and enters the river downstream of the weir.
+I continued the search for my missing Limfy after we got back from watching the Dusi and eventually found a bottle floating in the Kakspruit, a little tributary that flows down from Platberg and enters the river downstream of the weir.
 It had a string attached to it.
 I pulled that up and slowly raised the boat – now painted black and blue, but clearly identifiable as I had completely rebuilt it after breaking it in half in a rapid in the valley between Swinburne and Harrismith.
 Come to remember, that’s why Charles gave it to me!
-I knew every inch of that boat: the kink in the repaired hull, the repaired cockpit, gunwales, brass screws, shaped wooden cross members, long wooden stringer, shaped wooden uprights from the cross members vertically up to the stringer, the white nylon deck, genkem glue to stick the deck onto the hull before screwing on the gunwales, brass carrying handles, aluminium rudder and mechanism, steel cables, the lot.
+I knew every inch of that boat: the kink in the repaired hull, the repaired cockpit, the wooden gunwales, brass screws, shaped wooden cross members, long wooden stringer, shaped wooden uprights from the cross members vertically up to the stringer, the white nylon deck, genkem glue to stick the deck onto the hull before screwing on the gunwales, the brass carrying handles, aluminium rudder and mechanism, steel cables, the lot.
 In great detail.

-I drove his VW in the thick mud of the Valley of a Thousand Hills.
+I drove that pale blue VW in the thick mud of the Valley of a Thousand Hills.
 Us seconds took turns getting stuck and helping each other out.
-In places there was a queue of dozens of cars, but one-by-one we’d give each car a shove and we all got though.
+In places there was a queue of dozens of cars, but one-by-one we’d give each car a shove and we all got through.

 and the Lowveld Croc:

-All in quick succession.
-Then when we got back from kayaking the Colorado through the Grand Canyon in 1984 I thought I must get hold of Charles and tell him what his enthusiasm had led to.
+When I got back from America I thought I must get hold of Charles and tell him what his enthusiasm had led to.

-But I didn’t do it then – procrastination – and then I was too late – his heart had attacked him, he was no more.
+His heart had attacked him, he was no more.
 Thank you Charlie.
 You changed my life.
 Enhanced it.
 Wish I coulda told you.